Labreo/titanic-ml/README.md

 - Deployed on GCP with a public IP
 - Remote logs viewable via `docker logs` or Stackdriver (GCP Logging)
 - MLflow used to log parameters, metrics, and models for each experiment
+- Created a model registery with 3 algorithms to better understand and pickout algorithms by choice.

 ---
 ## Algortihms tested